-- In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
-We recommend discussing the issue with the authorized distributor/dealer's service manager or owner. - 2.
-If further assistance is required, the distributor's service department should be contacted in order to resolve the matter. - 3.
-If the matter still remains unresolved then contact BRP by writing to us at the address below.
+In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Lynx Distributor/Dealer level.
+We recommend discussing the issue with the authorized Lynx Distributor/Dealer's service manager or owner.